 The Board of Education, prior to the opening of school, sets the material fees.

-For the 2021-2022 school year fees have been waived.
+For the 2022-2023 school year, all fees have been waived by the Board of Education.

 School Breakfast and Lunch Program

 A healthy breakfast and lunch will be available at no charge to all students, regardless of income.
 No forms are necessary to participate.
 All students are encouraged to participate in the free meal program to enhance the learning environment.